Stop Waiting to Be Picked or Your Dreams Will Die

-The reason publishers are signing authors who have built their own platforms is the same reason YouTube sensations are appearing on car commercials.
-It’s because they’re not waiting to be picked.
+The reason publishers are signing authors who have built their own platforms is the same reason YouTube sensations are appearing in car commercials.
+They aren’t waiting to be picked.

-These people are choosing to start in spite of the fact that no one’s given them permission.
+Every day, writers are choosing to in spite of the rumor that it’s too late to succeed.
+They’re deciding that now is always the best time to begin pursuing their calling.
 And this is what makes them so attractive.

 We all want to be picked